 Truly CA: Our State, Our Stories is KQED’s showcase of the best independently produced documentaries about the Golden State.

-Truly CA: Our State, Our Stories, broadcasts year-round on KQED’s television channels, Truly CA brings audiences original and entertaining stories from Mount Shasta to the Mojave Desert, from San Francisco to San Diego.
+Truly CA broadcasts year-round on KQED’s television channels, bringing audiences original and entertaining stories from all corners of the state.
 To find out when to tune in, please check our broadcast schedule: http://www.kqed.org/tv/programs/index.jsp?pgmid=13676

 In the spirit of expanding KQED’s commitment to diverse voices and viewpoints, and our belief in the power of independent film to educate, entertain and enlighten audiences, KQED has created a showcase for the best documentary films about the Golden State.
 Truly CA: Our State, Our Stories airs year-round on TV and on the web.